whitedark9/medical-notes/src/pages/bloc/paediatry/theory/development.md

 ## Principles of Growth

-1. Growth is the continuous process starting from conception.
+1. Growth is the **continuous process** starting from conception.
-1. Depends on maturation and myelination of the nervous system.
+1. Depends on maturation and myelination of the **nervous system**.
-1. Sequence of growth and development is the same for all children but rate of growth is not always uniform.
+1. **Sequence** of growth and development is the same for all children but **rate** of growth is not always uniform.
-1. Certain primitive reflexes have to be lost before voluntary control development.
+1. Certain **primitive reflexes** have to be lost before voluntary control development.
-1. The direction of growth and development is cephalo-caudal.
+1. The **direction** of growth and development is cephalo-caudal.
 1. General mass activity given may be replaced by specific individual response.

 ## Pattern of Growth